 As a result, Natasja organizes concerts in Amsterdam and The Hague for more than ten years.

 To bring us the Grauzone festival she partnered up with Mark Emmerik since 2012.
 An international multidisciplinary festival that started in the Melkweg (Amsterdam).

 ‘I think that art & music are connected to each other, it’s also an important drive for me, and I can’t and don’t without both components.’

 ‘I got confronted with my body a lot.
-I had x legs (still have) and other kids confronted me with it constantly, so I became since that moment really aware of my body and later of a human body in general.
+I had x legs (still have) and other kids confronted me with it constantly.
+So I became since that moment really aware of my body and later on of a human body in general.
 The mind and body are in direct connection, and I always found it intriguing how this works together in a positive and negative way.
 Sometimes you see weird and odd shapes of the body.
 Same with trees, I do see here amazing shapes in nature which really inspires me.’

 ‘For me an interesting part of the body, if you look into the history of sexuality, taboos, religion etc. If you only take out the nipple and repeat it, it becomes something totally different.’